Cornell-MAE-UG/sp26-portfolio-markhnguyen27/_projects/2026-nutcracker-beam-modeling.md

 ## Part B Work

 **Plan:** <br>
+I) Calculate all reactions and Dimensions <br>
+II) Utilizing known equation for Overhang, plug in reactions <br>
+III) Plug in Material Properties to solve for Minimum I value s.t. ymax is 2% of L <br>
-I) Determine the most mass-efficient Beam Structure (Wide Flanged Beam) II) Utilizing the Calculated Moment of Inertia (I), plug into equation for Wide Flanged Beam <br>
+IV) Determine the most mass-efficient Beam Structure (Wide Flanged Beam)
+V) Utilizing the Calculated Moment of Inertia (I), plug into equation for Wide Flanged Beam <br>
-II) Using assumption of dimensional ratios, solve for the dimensions of the Beam <br>
+VI) Using assumption of dimensional ratios, solve for the dimensions of the Beam <br>
-III) Generate final design with dimensions <br>
+VII) Generate final design with dimensions <br>

 **Solution:** <br>